amfasis/lyrc/readme.md

 ## Known issues
 When a client connects, the first command can take to some time to get processed (~15s) because Pigpio has to start up.

+I had two occasions where the ir-thread exited with an exception, which I think was related to the pigpio deamon not available (while the daemon was requested to start).

-I'm not aware of not working parts of the project, however I am aware that it is only build for one specific remote config.
+I am aware that it is only build for one specific remote config.
 I'm happy to help where I can in case you need a remote with additional configurations.

 Any updates to the project are also welcome.